Life in the UK Test: Before You Book

 Exemptions

-You don't need to take the test if you:
+You don't need to sit the exam if you:

 • Are under 18 years old